What Is Heart Rate Variability? And How To Use It In Training

 Heart rate variability is linked to many areas of health, including:

-• Cardiovascular health: HRV has been linked to various markers of cardiovascular health, such as blood pressure, heart rate, and arterial stiffness.
-Low HRV has been associated with an increased risk of cardiovascular disease, such as heart attack, stroke, and sudden cardiac death.
+Cardiovascular health: HRV has been linked to various markers of cardiovascular health, such as blood pressure, heart rate, and arterial stiffness.
+A higher HRV decreases your risk of heart problems and high blood pressure.
+Low HRV, on the other hand, has been associated with an increased risk of cardiovascular disease, such as heart attack, stroke, and sudden cardiac death.
+Conditions like diabetes may also lead to a lower HRV.
+A lower HRV indicates a less adaptable heart rate, potentially making the heart more susceptible to arrhythmias (irregular heartbeats) - a complication associated with coronary heart disease.

 How to Measure Heart Rate Variability

-If you want to find your heart rate variability, you can get the most accurate reading at your doctor’s office with an EKG.
+If you want to find your heart rate variability, you can get the most accurate reading at your doctor’s office with an electrocardiogram (EKG).
 The intervals between R-waves, which represent the electrical activity associated with the contraction of the heart's main pumping chambers (ventricles), are analyzed to determine HRV.

-Wearable fitness devices offer a more convenient alternative to going to the doctor but may not be as accurate.
+Wearable fitness devices offer a more convenient alternative to going to the doctor but may not be as accurate at measuring heartbeats.
 A heart rate chest strap is a popular option for measuring HRV and these devices are generally more accurate than smartwatches or fitness trackers without chest straps.

 Heart Rate Variability and Fitness

-By monitoring your HRV daily, you can see what your normal baseline is and then adapt your training based on your HRV levels.
+Daily HRV measurements can show you what your normal baseline is so you can adapt your training based on your HRV levels.
 You can tackle hard workouts such as speed workouts and long runs during training if your body has fully recovered from your last workouts and is unstressed.
 This will help reduce your risk of running injuries.

 On the other hand, if your HRV is a lot lower than your baseline or shows signs of decreased variability, this means your body is not fully recovered from your last workouts.
 In this case, you can do lighter or modified training sessions to allow for better recovery.